 For instance, a manager who regularly acknowledges their team’s hard work and celebrates successes can build a motivated and high-performing team.

-Importance of Motivation in Personal Development
+Motivation in Personal Development

 Personal development is all about motivation.
 Whether it’s learning a new skill, adopting a healthy habit, or achieving a long-term goal, motivation drives personal growth.
 Richard Ryan and Edward Deci’s Self-Determination Theory highlights that people who pursue goals for intrinsic reasons, like personal growth or interest, are more likely to be happy and achieve more (Deci & Ryan, 2000).